Apply for a Travel Pass

-If your child is entitled to a free student travel pass, the Education Transport Service can issue a National Express West Midlands Scholars Countywide Pass.
-The Education Transport Service is only be able to issue your child with a Centro Scholars Pass or another bus operator's pass if your child is not able to use a bus service provided by National Express West Midlands.
+If your child is entitled to a free student travel pass, Travel Assist can issue a National Express West Midlands Scholars Countywide Pass.
+Travel Assist is only be able to issue your child with a Centro Scholars Pass or another bus operator's pass if your child is not able to use a bus service provided by National Express West Midlands.

 All of these passes must be used with a photographic identity card that you will need to arrange to collect from one of the Travel offices.

-If you believe that, under the rules described, you may be entitled to financial help with transport costs, there is a special form to fill in for this purpose.
+If you believe that, under the rules described above, you may be entitled to financial help with transport costs, please complete a Travel Pass Application Form.

-Travel Pass Application Form: can be downloaded from the bottom of this page, or obtained from the school your child attends or from the Education Transport Service - full details are on our Contacts page.
+The Travel Pass Application Form can be downloaded from the bottom of this page, or obtained from the school your child attends or from Travel Assist (email@example.com).

 You should only complete this form after you have accepted a place at school and not beforehand.
-When this form is received, the Education Transport Servicewill measure the distance from your home address to the school your child attends, using a computerised measuring system which identifies the shortest available walking route.
-The Education Transport Service will then write to you to let you know whether we can provide your child with help or not.
+When this form is received, Travel Assist will measure the distance from your home address to the school your child attends, using a computerised measuring system which identifies the shortest available walking route.
+Travel Assist will then write to you to let you know whether we can provide your child with help or not.

 How to Appeal